x

 “The longer you're living unsheltered, homeless on the street, the more likely you are to become addicted to drugs, to begin suffering from a mental health challenge, to injure yourself and not seek proper medical treatment,” Gray said.
 “Every one year on the street ages you by seven years.”

-She’s seen how impactful the space is, as she said it not only gives people a place to stay, but a clean, dignified place to get food and help.
+She’s seen how impactful the space is, saying it not only gives people a place to stay, but a clean, dignified place to get food and help.
 Corbett said it's hard to give people support without a central place to go.

 "It can certainly be challenging to provide particularly nutritious food and meals to folks when they're not staying and they're not sheltering in a centralized location.
 That's why this partnership between the food bank and the Marshaling Yard team has helped us to ensure they're not only receiving safe sheltering, safe wraparound services, but also healthy and nutritious meals," she said.